wdehoog/donnie/readme.md

 ```

 ### Develop
 This project is developed with the Sailfish OS IDE (QT Creator).
-It needs libupnpp which needs libupnp and libmpdclient to be installed on the Build Target (VM) and the Deploy Target (phone).
+It needs libupnpp, libupnp and libmpdclient to be installed on the Build Target (VM) and the Deploy Target (phone).
 All three can be found in my [OBS repository]( http://repo.merproject.org/obs/home:/wdehoog/sailfish_latest_armv7hl/).